 Reviews and ratings

 When you search for an agent with HomeLight, you can quickly find client reviews on their recent transactions.
-This is where you can get firsthand accounts of what it’s like to work with an agent and what their strengths are.
+This is where you’ll get firsthand accounts of what it’s like to work with a specific agent and what their strengths are.

 Average days on market

 Days on market (DOM) tracks the time between when a house is listed and when it goes under contact with a buyer.
-If an agent’s average DOM is lower than average, it’s a good sign that they price homes correctly to attract quick offers and come out of the gate with a strong marketing plan for their listings.
+If an agent’s average DOM is lower than the average for their area, it’s a good sign that they price homes correctly to attract quick offers and come out of the gate with a strong marketing plan for their listings.

-According to NAR, the national average DOM for a home hovers around 3 weeks, but DOM trends vary from city to city.
-HomeLight’s agent platform tracks average DOM and how agents in your area stack up against their competition.
+According to NAR, the national average DOM for a home hovers around 20 days, but DOM trends vary from city to city.
+HomeLight tracks average DOM and how agents in your area stack up against their competition.
 Agents awarded with HomeLight’s “Sells Homes Fast” badge are among the top 5% of agents based on average days on market for seller transactions.

 Types of properties sold

 A listing agent who usually sells single-family homes might not be the best person to stage, market, and navigate the HOA rules of your townhome or condo — and vice versa.
-HomeLight makes it easy to see what types of properties an agent has historically sold and whether it’s aligned with the home you need to sell.
+HomeLight makes it easy to see what types of properties an agent has historically sold and whether that aligns with the home you need to sell.

 Area of expertise